-&lt;sup>4Considering the existence of a steady state for a non-freerider is a bit of more involved.
+2 Considering the existence of a steady state for a non-freerider is a bit more involved.
 As we will shortly see he/she may or may not have a steady state.
 Nevertheless, this will not be important for the system dynamics.